 The thermostat in your car is essential for prevention of engine overheating.
 As it is a heat-sensitive component, it has a valve that opens and closes to regulate the engine temperature.
 If the thermostat is faulty it can’t determine when the engine is overheating, meaning it’s unable to initiate any cooling responses.

 Overall, any disruption in the radiator’s function can cause diesel engine overheating.
 Coolant temperature is actually reduced within the radiator, so if the radiator hoses break or collapse it means that fluid can’t get to or from the engine without causing leaks.
 This type of leak is easily spotted and the hose can be replaced by a mechanic.

 It’s worth bearing in mind that when a diesel engine overheats, it can result in further problems for other parts of the engine too such as; cylinder heads, gaskets, pistons and bearings.

 When the cylinder head becomes overheated it can crush the head gasket, therefore restricting the coolant flow to the cylinders.
 Sometimes the cylinder head can swell, distort or even crack as a result of this.
 In addition, it can also cause the head gasket to leak either compression between the two opposite cylinders, or possibly leak coolant into the cylinders.

 Pistons and Bearings

-Foxwood Diesel is a national distributor of Cummins spares and engine parts, as well as Mercedes, Volvo, Perkins, DAF and all major diesel vehicle manufactures, with a wide range available for same day dispatch.
+Foxwood Diesel is a national distributor of Cummins spares and engine parts, as well as Mercedes, Volvo, Perkins, DAF and all major diesel vehicle manufacturers, with a wide range available for same-day dispatch.
 We have a dedicated team with over 70 years of experience between us, able to undertake highly effective reconditioning and rebuilding solutions.
 Please contact us to see if we can help you find the right part or solution.